-The single-chip differential Hall-effect sensor IC possesses two Hall elements, which sense the magnetic profile of the ring magnet simultaneously, but at different points (spaced at a 2.2 mm pitch), generating a differential internal analog voltage, V{PROC} , that is processed for precise switching of the digital output signal.
+The single-chip differential Hall-effect sensor IC possesses two Hall elements that sense the magnetic profile of the ring magnet simultaneously but at different points (spaced at a 2.2 mm pitch), generating a differential internal analog voltage, V{PROC} , that is processed for precise switching of the digital output signal, as shown in Figure 4.

-The Hall IC is self-calibrating and also possesses a temperature-compensated amplifier and offset compensation circuitry.
+The Hall IC is self-calibrating and also possesses a temperaturecompensated amplifier and offset compensation circuitry.
 Its voltage regulator provides supply noise rejection throughout the operating voltage range.
 Changes in temperature do not greatly affect this device due to the stable amplifier design and the offset compensation circuitry.
 The Hall transducers and signal processing electronics are integrated on the same silicon substrate, using a proprietary BiCMOS process.